jvalamis/agents/architecture.md

 # Architecture

-**Note:** The user interface (Next.js, located in `src/ui/`) is the entry point for the pipeline.
-Users provide the initial prompt and website URL via the UI, which triggers the agent workflow starting with the PO agent.
+**Note:** The pipeline is triggered through GitHub's interface (issues or manual workflow dispatch).
+Users provide the website URL, which triggers the agent workflow starting with the PO agent.

 **Testing Note:** Jest is used as the test runner for backend/agent and pipeline code.
 Tests are located in the `tests/` directory.